jembi/macm-messaging-mediator/README.md

 OpenHIM API url, the default is usually the url with port `8080`.

 **`api.trustSelfSigned`**
 When set to true, the mediator will trust self-signed ssl certificated from the OpenHIM.

+#### Mediator
+Every mediator must register itself with the OpenHIM and use the information under `openhim` options to communicate with the OpenHIM.
+This section of the configuration deals with all the data required by the mediator to successfully register itself with the OpenHIM.
+All the configuration options can be found [here](https://openhim.readthedocs.io/en/latest/dev-guide/mediators.html#mediator-registration).

 ## Environmental Variable